ECCV 2026 · Malmö, Sweden

 Submission Details

-Long papers (8 pp. excl. refs) and extended abstracts (4 pp. excl. refs), on a single submission deadline.
+Long papers and extended abstracts, on a single submission deadline.
+Archival submissions should follow the ECCV submission guidelines for formatting and length.
 Long papers may opt into the ECCV workshop proceedings if dual-submission rules permit.
 Cross-submissions of work currently in review or recently accepted elsewhere are also welcome and may be presented at the workshop.

 Want to volunteer as a reviewer?
 Sign up information will be posted here closer to the submission deadline.